Youth Livestock Show Updates

 The NC State Fair Swine Show is allowing 2 Purebred gilts, and 2 Crossbred gilts for a total of four.
 You may nominate up to 8 gilts.
 Barrows are the same; 2 purebred barrows, 2 crossbred barrows for a total of up to four.
 You may nominate up to 8 barrows.

 NC State Fair is requiring that all purebred/registered animals be registered in the exhibitor or immediate family member’s name if that family member resided in North Carolina.
 Animals provided for FFA and official 4-H programs by NC producers can remain in the NC producers name with a signed Affidavit.
-This rules doesn’t apply to Dairy or Wool Sheep.
+This rules doesn’t apply to Wool Sheep.
+No pending registrations will be accepted; a copy of the papers must be uploaded to ShoWorks at the time of entry.
+All Junior Dairy Cattle exhibitors must upload registration papers at the time of entry (no pending registrations).

 View the NC State Fair Livestock Show Schedule here.